hensm/fx_cast/README.md

     Provide an alternative default mirroring receiver app ID.
 * `--mode` `"production"`, `"development"`
     Run webpack in a different mode.
 Defaults to `"development"` unless combined with `--package`.

+#### Bridge build script arguments

+* `--usePkg`
+    Creates a single executable instead of a launcher script.
+* `--package`
+    Builds and creates installer packages for distribution.
+* `--arch` `"x64"`,`"x86"`
+    Select platform arch to build for.
+Defaults to current platform arch.
+* `--skipNativeBuilds`
+    macOS only.
+Skips native receiver selector build.

 ### Packaging